 In the early 1990s, options had accounted for less than a quarter of executive pay.
 But by 2001, some 80 percent of executive compensation was in the form of stock options, notes [Arthur] Levitt, who looks back with regret on his role in failing to stop their explosive growth.
 “I consider this my biggest mistake as SEC chairman.”

 This is an example of a foolish practice that has become widespread due to our strong human tendencies to imitate and conform to the behaviour of others.
-It also illustrates the important but frequently unrecognized fact that, left to itself, the free market does not always produce the best, or even a good, outcome, since the decision to award corporate executives stock options was an entirely free-market decision.
+It also illustrates the important but frequently unrecognized fact that, left to itself, the free market does not always produce the best, or even a desirable, outcome, since the decision to award corporate executives stock options was an entirely free-market decision.

 A related but different matter is the need to separate corporate power from all the branches of government power – legislative, executive, and judicial.
 Because the rise of corporate power only took place after the U.S. Constitution was adopted, it is hardly surprising that its formulators completely failed to recognize the importance of separating corporate power from the three branches of the American government.
 The failure to check corporate power, influence, and excess is the greatest problem facing the American people today.
 The fact that Americans have manifestly failed to prevent corporate power and control from assuming a disproportionate influence in government and legal matters is the primary reason why their democracy is no longer a “government of the people, by the people, for the people”, but instead has become a “government of the corporations, by the corporations, for the rich people.”

-Whereas, apart from the payment that was made by the original purchasers for their shares, a company’s shareholders have contributed absolutely nothing to the company which they own, the company’s workers obviously do contribute significantly to the company’s success.
+Whereas, apart from the payment that was made by the original purchasers for their shares, a company’s shareholders have contributed absolutely nothing to the company that they own, the company’s workers obviously do contribute significantly to the company’s success.
 And yet, in the corporate system that we humans have devised and adopted on a large scale, it is the shareholders whose views and concerns are addressed, while increasingly the workers’ views and concerns are ignored because they have little or no power and influence on the decisions that are made by their company’s autocratic rulers.
 Clearly there is something wrong with such a perverse and unjust system, which rewards those who contribute little, while it occasionally mistreats, oppresses, overworks, and callously dismisses those who contribute significantly to the company’s success.

 The Conscience of a Liberal by Paul Krugman, p.
 144. W. W. Norton & Company, New York, 2007.